borevitzlab/spc-eyepi/README.md

  * Webinterface pages for the ad-hoc wifi network.
  * DB-based camera management system.
  * Weatherproof and solar powered camera housing  for full remote timelapse solution
+ * USB Cameras like webcams

+To get into the web interface using the wifi the default ip address is 192.168.12.1 and you will need to use the user admin:spceyepidefaultaccess

 **REQUIREMENTS**